How to Pay for a Funeral

 According to industry figures, the average cost of a funeral is between £2500 – £3000.
-They can cost more, but of course can also cost much less, but however much it costs, some amount of money will need to be found at the time to pay for disbursements.
-Our section Funeral Finance Plans looks at one of the options that is prooving quite popular, but there are also different possibilities and potentially money available from the government for those on low incomes who may struggle with such a large one off cost.
+They can cost more, but of course, can also cost much less, but however much it costs, some amount of money will need to be found at the time to pay for disbursements.
+Our section Funeral Plans looks at one of the options that is proving quite popular, but there are also different possibilities and potentially money available from the government for those on low incomes who may struggle with such a large one-off cost.

 The information in the rest of this section is an extract from the Department of Work and Pensions Booklet:

 Have a look, hopefully you can find what you’re looking for, or at least some contacts that can help you with any questions.